Film2

-Filmed over 5 years in the coalfields of West Virginia, COAL RUSH follows the relentless battle for justice of a rural Appalachian community against a major coal company accused of polluting their drinking water.
+Filmed over 5 years in the coalfields of West Virginia, COAL RUSH chronicles the fight for justice as Appalachian families accuse Massey Energy of contaminating

 USA, 85 mins, 2012